MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 Use o que você aprendeu neste tutorial para configurar espaços de trabalho em seu próprio projeto.  <!-- If you run into any issues or are able to get it working after some custom configuration, please [start a thread in the mailing list][AlphabetGroupsAlphabetBrowserDevTools] or [ask a question on Stack Overflow][StackOverflowAlphabetBrowserDevTools] to share your knowledge with the rest of the DevTools community.  -->

 <!--
-If you have more feedback on these topics or anything else, please use any of the channels below:
+If you have more feedback on the topics or anything else, please use any of the channels below:

 *   [Mailing List][AlphabetGroupsAlphabetBrowserDevTools]
 *   [Twitter][TwitterAlphabetBrowserDevTools]
     -->

 <!-- links -->

-[DevToolsCssIndex]: ../css/index.md# "Introdução ao visualizar e alterar CSS | Documentos da Microsoft"
+[DevToolsCssIndex]: ../css/index.md "Introdução ao visualizar e alterar CSS | Documentos da Microsoft"

 <!--[LocalOverrides]: ../whats-new/2018/01/devtools#overrides -->